 We’ve built up some pretty straightforward expectations for a new Amazon Fire 7 tablet.
 Each iteration is going to be a solid but basic mini tablet that acts as a 7-inch window onto the sprawling Amazon ecosystem.

 But what we expect above all else is that a new Amazon Fire 7 is going to be extremely cheap.
-The new Amazon Fire 7 (2017) meets all of the above criteria, and it still starts at just $49.99/£49.99 (around AU$85, though with no word on an Australian release).
+The new Amazon Fire 7 (2017) meets all of the above criteria, and it still starts at a low price.

 With these essential points ticked off, then, two questions arise: Is cheap and cheerful still enough in 2017?
 And also, what’s new?